waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 ## Evolution 1 | Competition results: Position - 13/23 | Percentile - 54%
 ----

 On 7th October we found out that our agent was entering into the dead ends and getting killed.
+This was primarily due to the fact that we did not implement any 'look ahead' features.
+As a result, the learning process assigned a high priority to following (or escaping) enemy agents, as opposed to finding the optimal path.
+As identified earlier, this was one of the pitfalls with approximate Q-learning - if we did not implement effective features, the learning process would skew towards sub-optimal states.

 To solve this we have added a feature to check number of available actions of a successor node, and avoid entering a position that limited the number of actions available.